 Four ounces of fruit juice contains about 15 g of carbohydrates.
-Being mindful of total carbohydrate intake during the meal is important to manage diabetes, and including fruit juice in your carbohydrate tracking is essential.
+Being mindful of total carbohydrate intake during the meal is important for managing diabetes.
+A person should include fruit juice in their carbohydrate tracking.

-Fruit juices with added sugars should be avoided.
+Fruit juices with added sugars are not suitable.
 Some fruit juices may start as fruit, but the process of turning them into juice may remove much of the fiber and nutrients.
 What is left after processing is often higher in both sugar and calories than the fruit itself.

 Other "fruit juices" contain little to no real fruit.
 Reading the ingredients and focusing on 100 percent real juices is crucial to ensure a higher nutrient intake.

-Apples are a highly nutritious food choice and make for a great healthy snack.
-They should have a minimal effect on blood sugar and insulin levels, which makes them a perfect snack for people with diabetes.
+Apples are a highly nutritious food choice and can be a satisfying and healthful snack.
+They should have a minimal effect on blood sugar and insulin levels, making them a good option for people with diabetes.

-Regular monitoring of blood sugar and insulin levels after eating apples can help let a person know how apples will affect them, and eating a variety of fresh, healthy foods is always recommended.
+Regular monitoring of blood sugar and insulin levels after eating apples can help let a person know how apples will affect them.
+People should always eat a variety of fresh, healthy foods.

 Fresh apples and other apple products are available for purchase online.
 People should opt for fresh apples rather than apple-derived products, as they contain more nutrients and fiber and do not have added sugar.